Analyticon

 • From: February 2010 - February 2015

 The journal published short-form analysis of conflict and peace process dynamics and was written primarily by journalists and analysts from the South Caucasus.
-The primary target audience was policy-makers, with the aim of bringing policy circles in Nagorny Karabakh into wider regional debates.
-It was hoped that it would also reach a wider general audience.
+The aim was to bring policy circles in Nagorny Karabakh into wider regional debates, present a wider range of perspectives and ideas that would become the subject of new public discourse.

 Each issue took a specific theme, for example “Unrecognized States: International Standards and Status” or “South Caucasus and Developments in the Middle East”.
 It then published a range of views and analysis around this theme.